HSSASSA/Automated-Data-Science-Project/README.md

 # Streamlit Data Transformation and Model Training App

-This project is a Streamlit application that allows users to upload a CSV file, preprocess the data, visualize it, make EDA with Gemini's agent on it, train machine learning models and make predictions using the best model.
+This project is a Streamlit application that allows users to upload a CSV file, preprocess the data, visualize it, make EDA with Gemini's agent on it, train machine learning models and make predictions using the best model and the best set of hyperparameters.

 ## Project Structure